mohammad-nej/SearchAndSort/README.md

 }
 ```

-if we want to sort an of `Student`s based on `name` :
+if we want to sort an array of `Student`s based on `name` :
 ```swift
  let students : [Studnet] = []
  // we fill the students array
  let nameKey = SortableKeyPath(\Student.name)
  let sortedArray = nameKey.sort(students, order: .ascending)
 ```

+in order to create a `SortableKeyPath` your type should be `Sendable` and the key should conform to `Comparable` protocol otherwise you will get compile-time error.
 ### Type Erasing :
-in order to create a `SortableKeyPath` you type should be `Sendable` and the key should conform to `Comparable` protocol otherwise you will get compile-time error.

-if you want to be able to sort based on multiple `Key`s you can use `AnySortable` type erasure which will erase you `Key` type:
+if you want to be able to sort based on multiple `Key`s you can use `AnySortableKey` type erasure which will erase you `Key` type:
 ```swift
 let nameKey = SortableKeyPath(\Student.name)
 let ageKey = SortableKeyPath(\Student.age)
 let keys : [AnySortableKey] = [.init(nameKey,order: .ascending), .init(ageKey,order: .descending)]
 ```
 **Note:** this will only erase `Key`s type, thus you can't store `SortableKeyPath`s of different models in the same array.

 ## Searching
  in order to be able to search based on a a `KeyPath` you need to provide a type conforming to  `Stringifier` protocol.
 This protocol only has 1 method :